9 June 2013

 - St Denis’ East Hatley, churchyard.

-- A typical tidy-up session.
+- Photos of a typical tidy-up session.

 - More about Paul Colvin.